'Dawn of Planet of Apes' marks digital lib for actors

 FOR YOUR CONSIDERATION

-Serkis' many screen credits have earned him respect among the filmmaking community and fans of the franchises, but he has yet to be recognized in the awards race for his motion-capture roles.
+Serkis' many screen credits have earned him respect among the filmmaking community and fans of the franchises, but he has yet to be recognised in the awards race for his motion-capture roles.

 He attributes this to a perception by the industry that motion capture is digitally driven and not creditable to the cast.
 Serkis believes things will change if more people are aware of how the animator's artistry is married to the actor's.